-The Best Credit Card Perks Beyond Points and Miles
+The Best Travel Credit Card Perks Beyond Miles

-In the battle to win over new credit card applicants, banks have consistently escalated their offers of points and miles.
-In 2011, we saw multiple issuers that gave away 50,000, 75,000, and even 100,000 miles, just for a receiving a new card and meeting the minimum spending requirements.
-Ultimately, spoiled credit card users have become jaded with these ever-increasing offers and have started looking for perks instead of points.
-At the same time, loyalty programs are requiring customers to spend more miles to redeem many awards.
-Here are some the top non-mileage travel reward benefits that you should be looking for, and examples of cards that will grant them.
+In the battle to win over new credit card applicants, banks have consistently escalated their sign up offers of points and miles.
+It's not unusual to see issuers give new cardholders 50,000, 75,000, and even 100,000 miles, just for a receiving a new card and meeting the minimum spending requirements.

-When delays occur, or you just have long layover, the only thing nicer than relaxing in a business lounge is doing so without having to pay extra.
-When there is a problem with my trip, I enjoy utilizing the shorter lines and more highly trained staff at the business lounges rather waiting in long lines to speak with the standard customer service representatives in the rest of the airport.
-One of the key features of these lounges is their workstations with Wi-Fi access, which allow me to pass the time during a delay while getting some work done.
+When delays occur, or you just have a long layover, the only thing nicer than relaxing in an airport lounge is doing so without having to pay extra.
+Whenever there is a problem with my trip, I go to the staff at the airline's lounge to get superior service and skip the long line.
+Two other key features of these lounges are their workstations and free Wi-Fi access, which allow me to get some work done during a flight delay.

-Some of the most popular credit card perks now include the special access privileges once reserved just for elite frequent fliers.
-Holders of the Delta SkyMiles Gold, Platinum, and Reserve cards enjoy early boarding and one free checked bag.
-American Airlines fliers with a Citi Executive AAdvantage card receive priority service at check-in and security screening as well.
-Continental Airlines Presidential Plus card members will receive all of these perks, plus two free checked bags and priority baggage handling.
+Some of the most popular credit card perks now include the special privileges once reserved just for elite frequent flyers.
+Holders of popular cards like the Delta SkyMiles Gold enjoy early boarding and one free checked bag.
+American Airlines flyers with a Citi Executive AAdvantage card receive priority service at check-in and security screening as well.

 Companion Travel Certificates

 Although hotel-affiliated credit cards still lavish their applicants with points, some try to tempt you with perks as well.
-Customers of the Starwood Preferred Guest Card from American Express can reach the Gold level when they spend $30,000 in a calendar year.
-With this status, they will enjoy room upgrades and late checkouts.
-Using my Starwood hotels status gained solely though use of this credit card, my family of three was upgrade from a nice, but small room at the Sheraton in Milan to a spacious two bedroom suite.
-Similar Elite Status is granted to holders of the Hilton HHonors Surpass card from American Express.
-In addition to those perks, the Hyatt Credit Card from Chase also offers free Internet and a sign up bonus of two free nights at any of their hotels worldwide.
-If you happen to be staying at a Park Hyatt in Paris or Milan, this benefit alone can be worth over $2,000.
+For example, if you spend $30,000 in a calendar year on the Starwood Preferred Guest Card from American Express, you'll be awarded SPG Gold status.
+With this elite status, you'll enjoy room upgrades and late checkouts.
+For instance, using my Starwood elite status gained solely through use of this credit card, my family of three was upgraded from a nice but small room at the Sheraton in Milan to a spacious two bedroom suite.
+(See also: Best Hotel Credit Cards with Elite Status)